 A Day-in-the-Life customer journey map offers a clear picture of how a customer uses a product, any struggles they might/do run into while using it, and moments in time that inspire purchases (like holidays).
 They act similarly to Current Day customer journey maps, but they take a broader look at the customer’s life outside of making purchases.

 Now let’s look at this example of how a Day-in-the-Life map could be outlined.
 This isn’t the only example you can look at, but there are some key differences that we need to highlight.

 First, you’re going to start with a buyer persona.
 You want to know who your customers are, and this can be done by looking at demographics, behavioral patterns, and psychological motivations.
 Outline as much info as you can to understand who you’re selling to.

-Next, you want to look at what they do in their everyday lives and determine if there are any potential issues that can be addressed by your product or services.
+Next, you want to look at what they do in their everyday lives and determine if any potential issues can be addressed by your product or services.
 This is what separates the Day-in-the-Life map from the Current State map.
-The goal is to optimize the customer journey in areas that affect normal, day-to-day activities rather than simply optimize your journey to fit the needs of your customer while they consider making a purchase.
+The goal is to optimize the customer journey in areas that affect normal, day-to-day activities rather than simply optimize your journey to fit the needs of your customers while they consider making a purchase.

 Finally, you want to make sure your sales agents are aware of how customers go about their day to optimize when to reach out and follow-up, to understand how a lead or customer should be reached (what channel is best or what time of day they can talk), and to know what kind of product will immediately make an impact on their lives.
 That’s why this example highlights the type of customer based on how they interact with a product on a day-to-day basis.